qualityshepherd/brine/posts/southern_coast.md

 - **Brother Estabar** (`Monk, True Believer, Gentle`) - master goat herder
 - **Sir Ealdred** (`Knight, The Daring, Haunted`) - seeks spiritual clarity after long and brutal campaigns
 - **Lady Isolde** (`Noble, Graceful, Weary Heiress`) - sought sanctuary from the pressures of court life
+- **Cass Duvall** (`Broke on the Mountain, Knows the Way, One Leg`) - found an Acony Bell meadow among the cliffs in [#0401] but fell on the way down.
+Will sell the route or guide for the right price.
 - 24 Monks, 6 Pilgrims

 **1202 The Skyroot Sentinels** Ancient trees grow impossibly tall here.
 Their roots grip stone and bind the mountain in place.
 Bark scarred with old battle wounds; not by axes, by hands.
 Thousands of them.
 Those who listen hear something: not quite a warning and not quite a welcome.
 The forest waits to see what you do next.